stevenchadburrow/Neon6502/README.md

 - Nov 2025: And here we are, creating "Neon6502".
 There is my journey.

 <b>Pictures:</b><br>
-Pictures of the PCB design, Gerber files also included.<br>
+Pictures of the PCB design, some footprints too small.
+Gerber files included.<br>
 <img src="Neon6502-Design.png"><br>
 Testing out the image converter, assembly code, and simulator.<br>
 <img src="Neon6502-Simulated.png"><br>